Email FacebookTwitterMenu burgerClose thin

 SmartAsset: What Are Unrealized Gains?

-Now, let’s say you opt to hold onto your seven shares of stock, and the value of each share eventually climbs to $25.
-Your unrealized gain would climb to $105, or seven multiplied by the $15 increase.
-At this point, you’ve held your shares for over a year, so you opt to sell them and transfer the cash to your bank account.
+Now, let’s say you choose to hold onto your seven shares of stock, and the value of each share eventually climbs to $25.
+Your unrealized gain would increase to $105, or seven multiplied by the $15 increase.
+At this point, you’ve held your shares for more than a year, so you sell them and transfer the cash to your bank account.
 Your gains are then realized and subject to long-term capital gains taxes, which vary based on your total annual income.

 So why hold onto an investment that’s increased in value rather than sell it for a profit?
 There are a couple of reasons investors might do this.
 One is to minimize their tax burden.
 When you sell an investment, it’s subject to capital gains taxes.
-Short-term capital gains taxes apply if you sell an investment in a year or less, and long-term capital gains taxes apply if you sell an investment after holding it for more than a year.
+Short-term capital gains taxes apply if you sell an investment in a year or less.
+Long-term capital gains taxes apply if you sell an investment after holding it for more than a year.

 Generally, the long-term capital gains tax rate is lower than your ordinary income tax rate.
 Short-term gains are taxed as ordinary income, at a rate of 10% to 37%, depending on your tax bracket.
 Long-term gains are taxed at a rate of 0%, 15%, or 20%, depending on your income.

 So investors who hold onto assets for a longer time period could benefit from lower taxes on any gains once that asset is sold.
-Here’s a look at long-term capital gains tax rates for 2023:
+Here’s a look at long-term capital gains tax rates for 2025 and 2026:

 RateSingleMarried Filing JointlyMarried Filing SeparatelyHead of Household